 Why?
 Alcohol – especially in large quantities – can seriously affect your baby’s development.

-Fruit, vegetables and salad
+Foods to avoid when pregnant: Fruit, vegetables and salad

 Do eat: Fruit, veg and salads.
 Of course, these are highly recommended for pregnant women as they’re packed with nutrients and form the base of a healthy diet.
 But make sure they’re well washed, especially if you’re buying from a market stall, where produce has come straight from the field.